 WWF Ukraine: Nature is the silent victim

-The war has caused tremendous damage on the environment.
-Measuring and verifying the extent of the damage will be challenging as long as the war is ongoing.
+The war has caused tremendous damage to the environment.
+Measuring and verifying the extent of the damage will be challenging while the war is ongoing.
 It is, however, clear that both the Ukrainian society and nature are in desperate need of restoration.
-Bohdan Vykhor CEO at WWF Ukraine, shared his view with Nefco on why urgent green recovery matters.

 What makes the programme green?